Policy Choice in Time Series by Empirical Welfare Maximization: Continuous covariates

-Assumption \ref{D.1} imposes that the time series $\tilde{S}_{t}(G)$ and $X_t$ can be expressed as measurable function of i.i.d. innovations $\vps_t$.
-Assumption \ref{D.2}(i) (combined with Assumption \ref{ass:continuous_Markov} together) implies that $\E(S_{t}(G)| \mathcal{F}_{t-2})=\E(S_{t}(G)| X_{t-2})$.
-Assumption \ref{D.2}(ii) is a standard envelope assumption on the functional class, and it states that the partial derivative is enveloped with a function of $X_{t-2}$ and $\vps_{t-l-1}$.
-This is partly due to Assumption \ref{ass:continuous_Markov}.
-Assumption \ref{D.3} implies that $\Phi_{\phi_{\tilde{v}}}(\tilde{S}_.(G))< \infty$ for $\tilde{v} = 1/2$ or 1.
-Assumption \ref{D.4} restricts the complexity of the the functional classes.
-Then, we have the following tail probability bound.

-\begin{theorem} Under Assumptions \ref{ass:continuous_Markov} to \ref{unconf_c}, \ref{ass bounded y}, and \ref{norm} to \ref{D.4},
+\begin{theorem} Under Assumptions \ref{ass:continuous_Markov} to \ref{ass bounded y}, and \ref{cover1} to \ref{D.4},

-where $c_T$ is a large enough constant. $\tilde{v} = 1/2$ or 1, and $\gamma = 1/(1+2\tilde{v})$. $V$ and $v$ are the constants defined in Assumption \ref{D.4}, and $C$ is the similar constant in Theorem \ref{thm:mds_bound}, which depends only on $M$ and $\kappa$. \end{theorem} A proof is presented in Appendix \ref{Proof_of_mean_bound}.
-The bound depends on the complexity of the functional class, $V$ and $v$, and the time series dependency, $ \Phi_{\phi_{\tilde{v}},F} $.
-As we consider the sample analogue of unconditional welfare, all the observations are utilized, and we have a $\frac{1}{\sqrt{T-1}}$ rate of convergence.
+where $c_T$ is a large enough constant; $\tilde{v} = 1/2$ or 1, and $\gamma = 1/(1+2\tilde{v})$; $V$ and $v$ are the constants defined in Assumption \ref{D.4}; and $C$ is a constant analogous to that in Theorem \ref{thm:mds_bound}, which depends only on $M$ and $\kappa$. \end{theorem} A proof is presented in Appendix \ref{Proof_of_mean_bound}.
+The bound depends on the complexity of the function class, $V$ and $v$, and the time-series dependency, $\mbox{sup}_{G}\Phi_{\phi_{\tilde{v}}}(\tilde{S}_{.}(G))$.
+As we consider the sample analogue of unconditional welfare, all the observations are utilized, resulting in a $\frac{1}{\sqrt{T-1}}-$rate of convergence.